 Can I store my backpack/boot bag/shoes in or around your base area lodges?

 No, guests are not permitted to store their bags, clothing, shoes, or other belongings in or around our base area lodges.
-This includes stashing personal belongings under or behind tables, chairs, desks, and staircases, as well as behind trees, shrubs, or in other outdoor areas.
-Instead, we ask that you please utilize our convenient bag check station in Earl's Lodge.
+This includes stashing personal belongings under or behind tables, chairs, desks, and staircases, as well as behind trees, shrubs, or other outdoor areas.
+Instead, we ask that you please utilize our convenient bag check station located at the entrance of our base area.

-What steps is Snowbasin taking to ensure the health and safety of its guests?
+Snowbasin is taking the following steps to ensure the health and wellness of its guests.

 What is Snowbasin asking of its guests?